-The laws for the voice-leading apply to both vocal and instrumental music.
-However, their historical evolution has taken place in the context of choral music.
-In particular, harmony was born within the most challenging environment: the choir elements usually sang at sight, without the help of instruments providing reference notes or chords.
-As a result, the early guidelines of the harmony theory, that focus on the four-part vocal writing, consent to obtain complex works through the superposition of simple melodies.
-Even if such guidelines are to a large extent neglected in the more recent works, their knowledge is the preliminary step for allowing the composer to proceed toward freer creations.
+The traditional voice-leading is roughly based on the 4-part chorale practice of J.S.
+Bach.
+It applies to both vocal and instrumental music, though the historical evolution has taken place in the context of the choral liturgical music, where the choir elements usually sang at sight and without the help of instruments providing reference notes or chords.
+As a result, the following guidelines consent to obtain complex works through the superposition of simple melodic lines.
+The writing for three, five or more parts substantially follows from the same principles of the writing for four voices.